zainfathoni/kawalmasjid/README.md

 Made with [⏪ Rewinds](https://rewinds.mhaidarhanif.com), a web app starter kit with Remix, Tailwind CSS, and the TypeScript ecosystem.
 It is an opinionated collection of interactive UI components, hooks, and utilities.

 ### Live

+> 🚧 This project is still in very early development

 Visit [kawalmasj.id](https://kawalmasj.id)